onmyway133/Micro/README.md

 ### Complex model with multiple cell types

-You can declare different `Item` in `forEach` with different kinds of cell.
+You can declare different `Cell` in `forEach` with different kinds of cell.

 ```swift
 struct Movie: DiffAware {